pbearne/performance/plugins/optimization-detective/readme.txt

 The 2.5 value is intended to accommodate the phone with the greatest known aspect ratio at 21:9 (2.333).

-During development when you have the DevTools console open on the bottom, for example, the viewport aspect ratio larger than normal.
+During development when you have the DevTools console open on the bottom, for example, the viewport aspect ratio will be larger than normal.
 In this case, you may want to increase the maximum aspect ratio:

 `
 <?php